MiThCeKi/qMRLab/docs/source/gui-example.rst

 .. figure:: _static/load-data.png
    :scale: 45 %

+Please note that the data were loaded automatically because they were named following the naming convention for that model and were contained within the working directory.
+In the future, if your data follows a different naming convention, you may simply load the data volumes one by one after selecting your working directory.
+In both these cases, your working directory is also the directory were all processed files (e.g.) will be placed.

 For a more detailed description of what the input data should look like, please refer to :ref:`3.1	Data format`